 When we are accumulating stress without deep stress release of twice-daily meditation, our capacity to digest and integrate experiences of all kinds is compromised.

-Overwhelming emotional experiences which are not properly purified and released can also lead to the buildup of toxins in the body.
+Overwhelming emotional experiences that are not properly purified and released can also lead to the buildup of toxins in the body.

 Food toxins and emotional toxins result in a product of all undigested material in the body, called ‘ama’ in Ayurveda.
 Ama is undigested material that cannot be absorbed and has not been expelled by the body.